 Exploration of Secondary Data to Increase our Knowledge about Subpopulations of Individuals who are Blind and Visually Impaired and WIOA Impacts

-We will utilize two data sources for this study: the National Longitudinal Transition Survey 2 (NLTS2), and multiple years of the Rehabilitation Services Administration Case Service Report (RSA-911) data.
-Additional key data to supplement RSA-911 data will be collected directly from VR agency administrators in a survey (associated with Project 5).
-Questions regarding how services are provided to individuals with deaf-blindness and combined TBI and B/VI and how the agency is handling the PETS requirements will be included in the survey.
+We will utilize two data sources for this study: the National Longitudinal Transition Survey 2 (NLTS2) and multiple years of the Rehabilitation Services Administration Case Service Report (RSA-911) data.
+Additional data will be collected directly from VR agency administrators in a survey.
+Questions regarding how services are provided to individuals with DB and combined TBI and B/VI and how the agency is handling the Pre-ETS requirements will be included in the survey.
 This data will be combined with outcome data from RSA-911.
 If these analyses are able to identify agency practices or strategies that appear to be particularly effective for either of these subpopulations, follow-up interviews with the VR agency will be conducted and a policy brief describing the results will be developed.